GuVictory/dev_ops_labs/Lab4.md

 ## Bonus

 1. Add several teams to your repository using terraform, provide them different level of access.
 Apply changes.
-2. Add @safinsaf to a team that has admin rights in your repository (by hands), so I am able to see the settings button and check teams in your repository.
-(You can verify it on your friends the same way).
+2. Add @safinsaf to a team that has admin rights in your repository using terroform.
+Add screenshots of team members in github to TF.md